hawadoh/personal-website/content/research/urss/epr-tolerant-identity-testing.md

 ## Finite-sample analysis

-With the asymptotic bound in hand, our task becomes a practical one: we must decide, from a finite sample, whether to declare "close" or "far" while keeping the probability of error below some small threshold.

-With the asymptotic bound in hand, our task becomes a practical one: from a finite sample we must decide "close" or "far" while keeping the error probability below some target, say $\alpha$.
+With the asymptotic bound in hand, our task becomes a practical one: from a finite sample we must decide "close" or "far" while keeping the probability of error below some small target, say $\alpha$.

 Although
 $$